groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/pdf-to-email.md

 ############################# Steps ############################
 steps:
     enable: true
-    title_left: "Steps to Convert PDF to IMAGE in C#"
+    title_left: "Steps to Convert PDF to Email in C#"
     content_left: |
-        [GroupDocs.Conversion](https://products.groupdocs.com/conversion/net/) makes it easy for developers to convert the PDF file to IMAGE using a few lines of code.
+        [GroupDocs.Conversion](https://products.groupdocs.com/conversion/net/) makes it easy for developers to convert the PDF file to Email using a few lines of code.

         *   Create an instance of Converter class and load the PDF file with full path
-        *   Create & set ConvertOptions for the image type
+        *   Create & set ConvertOptions for the eml type
-        *   Call Converter.Convert method and pass the full path and format (IMAGE) as parameter
+        *   Call Converter.Convert method and pass the full path and format (Email) as parameter

     title_right: "System Requirements"
     content_right: |